 The main drawback of an LLC is a considerably large number of compliance requirements.
 Some examples are filing annual returns with ACRA, filing tax returns with IRAS, holding Annual General Meeting, maintaining accounting, and other related documents.

-How to set up a Limited Liability Company in Singapore
+How to set up a limited liability company in Singapore

 ACRA is the government agency responsible for company registration in Singapore.
 The first thing you need to do is to finalize what type of limited liability company to incorporate.
 Then, you have some preparation to do: